kumakyoo42/Oma/README.md

 ### Java-Options

-The Java Virtual Machine knows a lot of options.
-For Oma you need probably only one of them: `-Xmx<size>` to indicate the maximum amount of memory used.
-E.g. `-Xmx3G` to use 3 giga bytes of memory.
+The Java Virtual Machine accepts a great many options.
+For Oma you need probably only one of them: `-Xmx<size>` to increase the amount of memory that can be used by the virtual machine.
+For example: Adding `-Xmx3G` enables the use of up to 3 giga bytes of main memory.

 ## Build

-To build `oma.jar` on your own, on Linux systems you can use `build.sh`.
-I havn't tested building on other operating systems.
+On Linux systems you can use the shell script `build.sh` to build `oma.jar` on your own.

+Building on other platforms is neither tested nor directly supported yet.
 Basically you need to compile the java files in folder `de/kumakyoo/oma` and build a jar file from the resulting class files, including the two `default.*`-files and the manifest file.

 ## Known bugs

+There are no known bugs, but some known flaws:

-Currently I don't know of any bugs, but probably there are a lot of them.
-Especially the pbf reader is known to be incomplete, because I didn't find any pbf files with the missing features to test with...
+* The PBF format reader is known to be incomplete.
+(I couldn't find any files containing the missing features, so I neither could test them nor did I need them.)

+* The application may crash due to memory shortage.
+This cannot be avoided when working with JAVA and large amounts of memory, as JAVA does not provide any means to make sure that memory allocation will work in advance.
+According to JAVA specs the virtual machine may break at any time with an OutOfMemoryError.
+Further more, there is no guarantee that garbage collection is invoked, even when explicitly requested by the software.

+* Due to this memory limitations, some temporary files are used, even when they would have fitted completely into main memory.